Zarapinga/HealthTrack/README.md

 - **Organização**

--Mantenha a estrutura do projeto organizada, separando claramente a documentação do código.
+- Mantenha a estrutura do projeto organizada, separando claramente a documentação do código.

 ---